Specification

 Hash

-Cryptographic hash functions are used by the system in these two scenarios:
+Cryptographic hash functions are used by the system in these three scenarios:

-- For computing a checksum of a Data Slice.
+- Computing a logical hash sum of a Data Slice.

-- For computing a checksum of a MetadataBlock.
+- Computing a hash sum of a MetadataBlock.

-Whenever new events are appended to the Data the Metadata Chain will also be extended with a block containing a checksum of the new data slice.
-The checksum provides a very quick and reliable way to later validate that the data matches the one that has been written earlier.
+Whenever new events are appended to the Data the Metadata Chain will also be extended with a block containing a hash sum of the new data slice.
+The hash sum provides a very quick and reliable way to later validate that the data matches the one that has been written earlier.

 The new MetadataBlock will also be cryptographically signed to guarantee its integrity - this excludes any malicious or accidental alterations to the block.